Sarajevo to/from Dubrovnik (Split/Kotor) 2day Transfer Tour via Mostar and Herzegovina

 • Take the Dubrovnik Cable Car

 Srdj is a low mountain just behind the walled city of Dubrovnik.
 Cable Car to Mt.
-Srdj is definitely a “must” experience while in Dubrovnik and will enable you to admire the city from the above.
-Place where the ocean blue sky meets the ancient Dubrovnik reflecting in softly dousing sea is absolutely a perfect spot for taking some everlasting memories and awe inspiring photos.
-Moreover, if you are into adrenaline pumped activities, you can do zip-line.
+Srdj is a “must” experience in Dubrovnik and will enable you to admire the city from above.
+A place where the ocean blue sky meets the ancient Dubrovnik reflecting in softly dousing sea is absolutely a perfect spot for taking some everlasting memories and awe-inspiring photos.
+Moreover, you can do zip-line if you are into adrenaline-pumped activities.

 • Kupari Beach

-Kupari is a village in Croatia southeast of Dubrovnik and it is just about 15 minutes of drive from the center of Dubrovnik.
-The Kupari beach is an abandoned complex which includes several large hotels severely damaged during the Croatian War of Independence.
-Be careful but do check out the inside of the ruins.
-You will have a chance to see some amazing graffiti and recreate the old glory of the place which used to host ex.
-Yugoslav president Tito, Richard Burton, Elizabeth Taylor and many others.
+Kupari is a village in Croatia southeast of Dubrovnik, just about a 15-minute drive from the center of Dubrovnik.
+The Kupari beach is an abandoned complex with several large hotels severely damaged during the Croatian War of Independence.
+Be careful, but do check out the inside of the ruins.
+You will have a chance to see some amazing graffiti and recreate the old glory of the place that used to host Yugoslav President Tito, Richard Burton, Elizabeth Taylor, and many others.

 • Soak up the Atmosphere of the Old Town

-Did you know that The State of Dubrovnik was among the first countries to abolish slave trade in the 15th century?
+Did you know that The State of Dubrovnik was among the first countries to abolish the slave trade in the 15th century?
 Moreover, Dubrovnik had the first orphanage in the world and is home to the oldest commercial pharmacy in the world.
-That is to say, interesting stories are lurking over at each corner of this city which will never fail to absolutely amaze you.
+That is to say, exciting stories are lurking over at each corner of this city and will always amaze you.

 What to Bring